paralleler0/openboatutilsbutserversideusingscarpet/README.md

 /boatutils load\
 /boatutils (help)\
 change SUB_TICKS if you get rubber banding \
-DO NOT USE THIS ON BEDROCK
+DO NOT USE THIS ON BEDROCK \
+no this is not written in scala